SaraMolas/SaraMolas/README.md

 **About me:**

 - 🔭 I just completed a PhD in Circuits Neuroscience.
-Although a PhD in Neuroscience may sound like I spent all of my time looking through a microscope in my white lab coat, I actually spent most of the time in front of my computer!🤓  I used several mathematical and statistical analyses to identify patterns in large datasets.
-I employed quantitative methods to extract comprehensible information that helps us be a step closer to understanding the (presumably) most complex algorithm known to humankind, the brain.
+Although a PhD in Neuroscience may sound like I spent all of my time looking through a microscope in my white lab coat, I actually spent most of the time in front of my computer!🤓  I used several mathematical and statistical analyses to identify patterns in large datasets, employing quantitative methods to extract comprehensible information to get us a step closer to understanding the most complex algorithm known to humankind, the brain.
 - 🌱 I’m currently learning about supervised Machine Learning models.
 - 👯 I’m looking to participate in more Kaggle challenges and Hackathons.
 - 😄 Pronouns: She/her